rodoabad/react-style-guide/README.md

 * Unless you will be using any of React's [lifecycle](https://facebook.github.io/react/docs/component-specs.html) methods, then always favor stateless function components over classes.
 Although there's no performance benefits when it comes to using stateless function components, what it offers is a cleaner look when writing your components.
 * Always use a `const` and an arrow function for your stateless components.
 Arrow functions [preserve the `this` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) so whenever you are inside your component, you are 100% sure that the `this` keyword is for that specific component.
+* The component should always be on the next line after your arrow function.

 ```javascript
 // Bad